Getting overwhelmed with all the upper receivers out there?

 From raw materials to finished product…PSA does it so that’s why their prices are so low.
 You’ll hear the occasional complaint about finish and shipping time…but they are well known online for reliability.
 Full review coming soon!

 Softer shooting mid-length gas system, 16″ CMV barrel, choice of free-floating rail, but you will need to add a BCG and charging handle for about $120 more (use the “Finish Your Build” tab). ($429)

 Probably the best deal for a quality nicely-finished free-floating mid-length upper.
 Check out my in-depth review of the previous generation with thicker rails.

-New version has thinner ATLAS rails that’s easier for gripping.
+A new version has thinner ATLAS rails that are easier for gripping.
 Also comes in Pencil Barrel (shown above) which I just received.